-You will note the Indictment charges that the offense was committed "on or about" a certain date.
-The proof need not establish with certainty the exact date of the alleged offense.
-It is sufficient if the evidence in the case establishes beyond a reasonable doubt that the offense was committed on a date reasonably near the date alleged.
+You will note the Indictment charges that the offenses were committed "on or about" a certain date.
+The proof need not establish with certainty the exact date of the alleged offenses.
+It is sufficient if the evidence in the case establishes beyond a reasonable doubt that the offenses were committed on a date reasonably near the date alleged.